Skip to main content

 Ministers then answered States Members’ questions with notice.

-Skip to page 10 of the Order Paper to find out which questions were asked and watch from 13 minutes into this morning’s recording to hear questions with notice in full.
+Skip to page 10 of the Order Paper to find out which questions were asked and watch from 13 minutes into Tuesday morning’s recording to hear questions with notice in full.

 Questions without notice